theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 # Experimental data collection

-This chapter, which is aimed at bioinformatians, provides a short overview about the most widely used single-cell RNA sequencing assays.
+This chapter, which is aimed at bioinformatians, provides a short introduction to sequencing and the most widely used single-cell RNA sequencing assays.
 Multimodal or spatial assays are not covered here, but instead in the respective advanced chapters.
 All sequencing assays have individual strengths and limitations which must be known by data analysis to be aware of possible biases in the data.
 The count distribution and gene coverage for example is heavily influenced by the chemistry of the assay.

 :::{figure-md} markdown-fig
 <img src="../_static/images/assays.png" alt="Overview of sequencing assays" class="bg-primary mb-1" width="800px">